HubRise/website/content/apps/catalog-manager/en/variants.md

 ## Use Variants in Apps

-To use prices and availability variant in an app connected to the catalog, you need to select the variant in the app settings.
+To use the availability and prices of a variant in an app connected to the catalog, you need to select the variant in the app settings.

-For instance, to use the `Uber Eats Paris` variant, open Deliveroo Bridge, and select the **configuration** tab.
-In the **Catalog variant to push** section, select **Uber Eats Paris** amongst the available delivery and collection menu dropdowns.
+For instance, to use the `Deliveroo Paris` variant, open the Deliveroo Bridge for the Paris location, and select the **Configuration** tab.
+In the **Catalog variant to push** section, select **Deliveroo Paris** and click **Save**.

 For other apps, refer to the app documentation on HubRise for specific instructions.

 ---

-**IMPORTANT NOTE:** All HubRise Bridges support catalog variants, but for now, not all third-party integrated applications do.
+**IMPORTANT NOTE:** All HubRise Bridges support catalog variants, but not all third-party integrated applications do.
 Check your app documentation on HubRise to find out if this feature is supported.

 ---